mkatsoho/mk-learning-python/README.md

 # mk-learning-python
-This intraduces a learning path for python3.
+This introduces a learning path for python3.
 I really encorage self-learning.

-NOTE: learn python3 rather than python2 (out of date)
+NOTE: Learn python3 rather than python2, which is out of date.

 ## Two learning methods
 - Learn from easy to complex.